Granite-Labs-LLC/TIG-SOTA-reproduce/PARAMS.md

 - `data/Fashion-MNIST/fashion_mnist.parm` - Documents optimal Fashion-MNIST parameters

 **Current Implementation**: The algorithm reads environment variables directly.
 Use the values from these reference files when configuring your testing environment or hardcoding parameters.

+## ⚠️ IMPORTANCE OF PARAMETER CONFIGURABILITY

+**Why Parameter Flexibility is Critical:**

+The `stat_filter` algorithm's breakthrough performance depends on **dataset-specific optimization**.
+While the algorithm includes intelligent auto-adaptation for data characteristics, the tuning parameters are essential for achieving optimal performance across different datasets and use cases:

+### Dataset-Specific Requirements
+- **SIFT-1M**: Requires `MAD_SCALE=0` due to heavy-tailed distribution - any other value causes significant recall degradation
+- **Fashion-MNIST**: Benefits from `MAD_SCALE=0.4` for optimal filtering balance on large batches
+- **Batch Size Sensitivity**: Small batches (10 queries) vs large batches (10,000 queries) need different configurations

+### Algorithm Design Philosophy
+The algorithm was **specifically designed as an adaptive, configurable system**:
+- **Auto-detection** handles complex data transformations (positive/negative values, bit-slicing conversion)
+- **Tuning parameters** allow optimization for specific datasets and performance requirements
+- **Adaptive scaling** automatically adjusts based on batch size, but optimal ranges vary by dataset

+### Performance Impact
+**Without proper parameter tuning:**
+- SIFT-1M with wrong MAD_SCALE: **Recall can drop below 50%** instead of 97.56%
+- Fashion-MNIST with suboptimal settings: **Performance degrades from 208,333 QPS to <50,000 QPS**
+- Generic "one-size-fits-all" parameters: **Cannot achieve the documented 20-800× speedups**

+### Recommendation for Testing Framework
+**Flexible Configuration Preferred**: If possible, maintain parameter configurability to:
+- Enable proper dataset-specific optimization
+- Allow validation of the full algorithm capability
+- Support future dataset additions without code changes
+- Preserve the algorithm's adaptive design benefits

+**If Hardcoding is Necessary**: Use the exact values from the reference files below, understanding that this limits the algorithm to the specific datasets tested and may not generalize to new datasets or use cases.

 ## KEY INSIGHT: INTELLIGENT AUTOMATION + OPTIMAL TUNING